 Can I freeze this rice?

 Yes, you can freeze saffron rice.
-Place it in a freezer friendly container and freeze it for no more than 30 days.
+Place it in a freezer-friendly container and freeze it for no more than 30 days.
+Be sure to keep the rice as flat as possible (no clumps).
+This will make it easier to defrost it, and it won’t lose its flavor

 Is saffron rice vegan?

-Yes, saffron rice by itself is vegan.
-Its normally cooked in water, so, no broth is required.
-But, some chefs have been known to use chicken broth.
+Yes, saffron rice is vegan by itself.
+It’s normally cooked in water, so no broth is required.
+However, some chefs have been known to use chicken broth.
 My recipe is fully vegan.
-However, if you use ghee instead of the water to soak the saffron, it becomes vegetarian.
+However, using ghee instead of water to soak the saffron makes it vegetarian.

 Check out my complete guide to what vegans eat and don’t eat